“If you spend too much time warming up, you’ll miss the race. If you don’t warm up at all, you may not finish the race.” - Grand Heidrich

 Balance is the key.
 For a long time I did yoga first thing in the morning.
-It was my 'wake up tool'; the incentive I needed to get out of bed and face the bleak London morning.
+It was my morning ritual, my 'wake up tool'; the incentive I needed to get out of bed and face the bleak London morning.
 I would literally roll out of bed, spread my yoga mat, and start my routine.
 Now though, this has all changed.

 The influence and place of yoga in my life has shifted.
 I have stopped using yoga as a ‘wake up tool’ and started using it as a time to reconnect with my centre, to breathe deeply, and to enjoy the connection between my heart, mind, and body.
 As my yoga practice has developed and deepened, I have started to look at the other components that come under the umbrella of yoga, for example, pranayama, meditation, and a warm-up routine.
 All these components have had a positive influence on my life.
 It is the warm-up however, that I have had the most fun learning about.